 It is necessary to moisturize the skin after the procedure without moisturizing your dead skin will continue building up.

-It is important to hydrate and moisturize the skin which helps speed up healing the scars provides nutrients to the follicles and stimulates collagen growth, also regulates skin oil production.
+It is important to hydrate and moisturize the skin which helps speed up healing the scars provides nutrients to the follicles stimulates collagen growth, and regulates skin oil production.